-This document provides the South Atlantic Fishery Management Council (SAFMC) guidance regarding protection and mitigation (avoidance, minimization, and compensatory mitigation) of Essential Fish Habitat (EFH) and Habitat Areas of Particular Concern (EFH-HAPCs) related to artificial reef development, placement and maintenance.
-Artificial reefs, sometimes called "manmade reefs", "fish havens", or "constructed reefs", are broadly defined as any structure placed on the seabed, either deliberately or accidentally (e.g., shipwrecks), that acts similar to natural hard-bottom reefs.
-Generally structures are not considered artificial reefs until they are purposefully placed on the seafloor for enhancing fish habitat.
-Artificial reefs function the same as natural reefs ecologically, provide habitat for a wide variety of invertebrates and finfish, and can improve survival for species that are hard-bottom limited.
-They can enhance existing ecosystems or create new ones to fill in gaps where EFH has been damaged, lost, or severely overfished.
-Artificial reefs can also provide essential habitat while simultaneously acting as a deterrent to illegal fishing practices in specially managed areas.
-For these reasons, artificial reefs are considered EFH by the SAFMC.
+This document provides the South Atlantic Fishery Management Council (SAFMC) guidance regarding protection and mitigation (avoidance, minimization, and compensatory mitigation) of Essential Fish Habitat (EFH) and Habitat Areas of Particular Concern (EFH-HAPCs) related to artificial reef development, placement, and maintenance.
+Artificial reefs, sometimes called "manmade reefs", "fish havens", or "constructed reefs", are broadly defined as any structure placed on the seabed, either deliberately or accidentally (e.g., shipwrecks), that acts similar to natural hard-bottom reefs and enhances fish habitat (Seaman 2000; Seaman and Sprague 1991).
+Properly sited artificial reefs can provide habitat for a wide variety of invertebrates and finfish, improve survival for species that are hard-bottom limited (Broughton 2012), serve as memorials, or stabilize coastlines (Harris,L 2006).
+They can also enhance existing ecosystems or create new ones to fill in gaps where EFH has been damaged or lost (Ambrose 1994; Koenig 2001; Dupont 2008).
+The effectiveness of an artificial reef in the enhancement of fishing varies and is dictated by geographical location, species targeted, stock health, and design and construction of the reef (Bohnsack 1989; Seaman 2000; Baine 2001).
+Artificial reefs may provide essential habitat while simultaneously acting to deflect pressure from surrounding natural hard bottom (e.g., Streich et al., 2017), including specially managed areas (e.g., Harmelin 2000); however, increased productivity may be offset by increased fishing pressure (Seaman 2000, Powers et al. 2003).
+For these reasons, permitted artificial reef sites are considered EFH by the SAFMC.